 If reducing your debt is one of your goals, then having no debt or living within your means are practices that go hand in hand with financial minimalism.
 Without spending more money than you make, it’s much easier to pay off your debts because money isn’t constantly being wasted on unnecessary expenses every month.

-7. Don’t be Afraid of Investing
+7. Don’t be Afraid to Invest

 Don’t think investing is something you can only do once you have a lot of money.
 Just like with anything, the more you invest when you’re young, the less you’ll need to hit your retirement goals

 Investing in yourself by learning new skills or working on improving the ones that are already there is one of the best investments anyone can ever make.
 And it’s never too early or too late to start!
-You just never know what opportunities could come your way if you’re willing to put some time and effort into developing yourself through some self-education.

 Besides investing in yourself, another way to get started with minimalistic investing might be making contributions to a retirement account every month, or investing in low-cost funds that will be able to help you reach your goals sooner.
 It all adds up eventually!